Biden reappoints Jerome Powell as Fed chairman at a critical time for the economy

 President Biden has chosen to keep Jerome Powell in place for a second term as Federal Reserve chairman — a move that signals continuity with the central bank's policies at a time when the economy faces critical challenges, including surging inflation

-Biden also nominated Fed governor Lael Brainard to serve as Vice Chair.
+Biden nominated current Fed governor Lael Brainard to serve as vice chair.
 Brainard had been seen as a leading contender to replace Powell.

-Under Powell and Brainard, who's currently a Fed governor, the Fed has kept interest rates near zero despite the current high prices for all kinds of goods, as it focuses on returning the economy to full employment and as policymakers argue inflation will prove temporary.
+Under Powell and Brainard the Fed has kept interest rates near zero despite the current high prices for all kinds of goods, as it focuses on returning the economy to full employment and as policymakers argue that inflation will prove temporary.

 "Powell and Brainard share the Administration's focus on ensuring that economic growth broadly benefits all workers," the White House said in a statement.

-Powell, a Republican, was originally appointed to the Fed's governing board by former President Barack Obama, and elevated to the chairman's post by former President Donald Trump.
+Powell, a Republican, was originally appointed to the Fed's governing board by former President Barack Obama and was elevated to the chairman's post by then-President Donald Trump.

 As chairman, Powell has steered the central bank's aggressive response to the economic upheaval caused by the pandemic, slashing interest rates to near zero and quickly launching a series of emergency lending programs.

-Powell also oversaw a new Fed policy, which directs the central bank to be patient in raising interest rates, in hopes of fostering more widespread job growth.
+Powell also oversaw a new Fed policy that directs the central bank to be patient in raising interest rates in hopes of fostering more widespread job growth.

 That policy was adopted in 2020 after years in which inflation fell short of the Fed's 2% target, but it's now being tested as prices have surged, pushing inflation to a 31-year high.